Ivan Rakitić: Al-Shabab

+Hajduk Split and retirement

+On 20 July 2024, Rakitić announced his departure from Al-Shabab, joining Hajduk Split in his home country of Croatia on a free transfer.
+The club put out an official statement regarding Rakitić's transfer on 21 July.
+This move marked the first time Rakitić played club football in Croatia.
+He made 39 appearances for Hajduk in all competitions in the 2024–25 season, scoring two goals and providing five assists.

+On 1 July 2025, Hajduk head coach Gonzalo García announced that Rakitić had officially ended his playing career, and would be transitioning into a position as the assistant of the club's new sporting director Goran Vučević moving forward.
+On 7 July, Rakitić confirmed his retirement via social media.

 International career

 Rakitić's first international experience came at youth level with the Switzerland under-17, under-19 and under-21 national teams, but decided to accept the call-up by Croatia national team coach Slaven Bilić and play for the nation's senior team.
 He made his full international debut for Croatia on 8 September 2007 in their UEFA Euro 2008 qualifier against Estonia in Zagreb, highly praised by the fans as he was entering the game as a substitute.
 In Croatia's following qualifier, a 0–6 away win over Andorra on 12 September 2007, he scored his first international goal for Croatia in only his second appearance for the team.
 He finished the year 2007 with five senior international caps to his name, four of which were in the successful Euro 2008 qualifying campaign.

 Euro 2008

 In early May 2008, he joined Croatia's squad for the Euro 2008 tournament in Austria and Switzerland, where he was the second-youngest player in the tournament.
 He made his first appearance at the tournament as a starter against Germany, and eventually provided a shot which ricocheted off the post and allowed teammate Ivica Olić to score the second goal in their 2–1 victory.
 He formed a praised trio of Croatian attacking midfielders with his teammates Luka Modrić and Niko Kranjčar.
 Though playing a strong role against Turkey in the quarter-finals of the tournament, Rakitić went on to miss one of the three unsuccessful penalties in the shootout, thus leading to a victory for Turkey.

 Rakitić continued to appear regularly for Croatia during their unsuccessful qualifying campaign for the 2010 FIFA World Cup, making a total of ten appearances and scoring three goals in the competition.
 On 15 October 2008, he scored a brace in a 4–0 win at home to Andorra.
 On 5 September 2009, he scored the match-winning goal in a 1–0 win at home to Belarus.
 Croatia failed to qualify for the finals after finishing third in their group.